 Helping you transform your community

-ROC empowers local people of goodwill to work together for safer, stronger communities
+ROC (Redeeming Our Communities) empowers local people of goodwill to work together for safer, stronger communities

 Our dream is to transform the whole nation from the grassroots through our unique Asset-Based Community Development programme.
 We work with existing community groups, agencies, local activists and positively motivated residents, helping them discover each other and find new ways to collaborate by pooling resources for the common good.